sidhlee/juno-course-notes/bootcamp/react-and-firebase/react/react.md

 ### Why return an array from custom hooks?

-When we want to abstract the state and handlers that update the state, we need to be able to rename the state and handler to be used in multiple places.
+When we want to abstract the state and handlers that update the state, we need to be able to rename the state and handler to be re-used in multiple places.
 We can rename the state to be more descriptive for the information we're storing.

 ```jsx
 const FavoriteFriendForm = () => {